google-marketing-solutions/curvesmith/README.md

 To use the solution for the currently configured GAM network, select `Custom Curves > Show Sidebar`.

-Although only users with access to the Ad Manager network will be able to use the solution to interface with Ad Manager, please be aware that basic line item data will be visible to anyone with access to the Google Sheets spreadsheet regardless of whether or not they have access to the data in Google Ad Manager.

-### Disclaimer
+## Disclaimer

 This is not an officially supported Google product.
 The code shared here is not formally supported by Google and is provided only as a reference.

+This solution allows users with Ad Manager network access to interact with their Ad Manager data through Google Sheets.
+However, it is important to understand that certain line item information will be visible within the Google Sheets spreadsheet to anyone who has access to it, regardless of whether they have permission to view that data in Ad Manager itself.

+The specific line item details that may be visible include:

+-   Line item ID
+-   Line item name
+-   Flight dates (start and end dates)
+-   Impression goal

+To maintain data confidentiality, we strongly recommend that users avoid including any sensitive or confidential terms when naming their line items in Ad Manager.

+By using this solution, you acknowledge and accept the potential visibility of this basic line item data within the Google Sheets environment.